Cotherstone

-Cotherstone is a village and civil parish in the Pennine hills, in Teesdale, County Durham, England.
+Cotherstone is a village and civil parish in the district and county of Durham, England.
+Its historic county is Yorkshire, being just south of the River Tees.
+Cotherstone cheese is a celebrated delicacy of the village, famed since at least 1858.

-Cotherstone lies within the historic county boundaries of the North Riding of Yorkshire, but along with the rest of the former Startforth Rural District it was transferred to County Durham for administrative and ceremonial purposes on 1 April 1974, under the provisions of the Local Government Act 1972.

-There was a railway station at Cotherstone on the now-closed Barnard Castle to Middleton-in-Teesdale line.
+It was formerly governed under the historic county's North Riding and was transferred to County Durham's governance in 1974 as it was near Barnard Castle, the former Teesdale district's administrative centre until 2009.
+The village is between Barnard Castle and Middleton, there was a railway station for the village on the now-closed Middleton-in-Teesdale Branch Line which ran between the two towns.
 The railway line crossed the River Balder at the Balder Viaduct just north of Cotherstone.

-Cotherstone cheese is a celebrated delicacy, and the village was famous for it by at least 1858.

 Notable people

 Hannah Hauxwell, who became famous through a 1970s Yorkshire Television documentary, farmed near Cotherstone and in 1988 moved to the village itself.

 In 1973 Maxwell Fry and his wife Jane Drew, both modernist architects, retired to Cotherstone.

 The jurist John Cyril Smith was born in the village in 1922.

 Miles Stapleton was a notable Lord of Cotherstone (among other places) during the fourteenth century.

-John Bowes bred four winners of The Derby at nearby Streatlam Castle, including Cotherstone.
+John Bowes bred four winners of The Derby at nearby Streatlam Castle (since demolished), including Cotherstone.

 Bentley Beetham, the mountaineer, ornithologist and photographer retired here in 1949.
 He was a member of the 1924 British Mount Everest Expedition.